Mick Molloy

 Michael Molloy (born 11 July 1966) is an Australian comedian, writer, producer, actor and television and radio presenter who has been active in radio, television, stand-up and film.

-He currently hosts The Front Bar on the Seven Network.
+He currently hosts Mick in the Morning on Triple M radio in Melbourne and football TV talk show The Front Bar with Andrew Maher and Sam Pang on the Seven Network.

 Life and career

 Early years

 Molloy grew up in the Australian Capital Territory (ACT) before moving to Melbourne in the 1980s.
 He attended The Peninsula School during his high school period and then studied performing arts at the University of Melbourne, where he wrote and performed in his first live act in 1987.
 It was there he met the Australian comedy troupe The D-Generation (the future cast of The Late Show) who later formed Working Dog Productions, and with whom Molloy would collaborate on several projects.

 Television

 Molloy worked with the D-Generation as a writer-performer on their 1988 Seven Network specials (he had auditioned for the D-Gen in 1986 but it was not until the troupe saw him in the 1987 Melbourne University revue, Laminex on the Rocks, that they signed him).
 He also worked as a writer on the Australian Broadcasting Corporation's (ABC) The Gerry Connolly Show (1988), the Network Ten series The Comedy Company in its 1989 season and, while working on the (unscreened) pilots for The Late Show, for the Nine Network (1990).
 Molloy was a cast member of ABC TV's The Late Show (1992–1993) as a writer and performer.
 As well as pairing up with Tony Martin for each episode's introduction and the "Street Interviews" segment, Molloy co-hosted the segments "Muckrakers" with Jason Stephens and "Commercial Crimestoppers" with Santo Cilauro.
 He played the thick-witted assistant of stuntman Rob Sitch in "Shitscared" and performed in many other sketches (providing the voices of Sergeant Olden in The Olden Days and Chief Chromedome in Bargearse).
 He also delivered a series of volatile rants in the "Mick's Serve" segment of Late Show News.

 Molloy landed his own late-night TV show, The Mick Molloy Show, which premiered on the Nine Network in 1999.
 Planned to run for twenty episodes, it was slated by the critics and cancelled after eight.
 His next involvement with television was the show Any Given Sunday, with Nicole Livingstone, on the Nine Network in 2006.
 He was involved in the 2006 Commonwealth Games coverage on the Nine Network as a commentator for the lawn bowls events.

 In 2007, Molloy filmed a pilot of The Nation, a weekly late-night news-based comedy hour on the Nine Network.
 The show debuted on 5 June but struggled for ratings, attracting 575,000 viewers nationally for its fourth show.
 Originally it was on Tuesdays at 9:30 pm, but was moved to Wednesdays at 10:30 pm and ended in August 2007.